Gamunex-C: The Immune Supplement

 How Does Gamunex-C Work?

-Does Gamunex-C Need To Be Stored In A Refrigerator?
+Does Gamunex-C Need To Be Stored in a Refrigerator?

-Note: It should be kept in mind that the temperature must not exceed this value.
 Do not freeze Gamunex-C and discard any frozen solution.

 Gamunex-C is indicated as a treatment modality for the following conditions: